 Last week I was corresponding with Esther Derby on the use of the Prime Directive in retrospectives, and how some people express difficulty in accepting it.
-She followed up that discussion with an excellent post on the topic, where she lists many reasons why someone may be doing their best under the circumstances, though not doing their peak work.
+She followed up that discussion with an excellent post titled “Are you doing your best?,” where she lists many reasons why someone may be doing their best under the circumstances, though not doing their peak work.
 When I saw that, I shelved the article I’d been writing on the topic.
 It’s remained on my mind, however, and I still have a bit to say about it.

 Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.

 — Norm Kerth, Project Retrospectives: A Handbook for Team Reviews

 Many people seem to focus on the “best job they could” part, and feel that if someone made a mistake, they could have (and should have) done better.
 Esther lists lots of reasons why, in the particular circumstances of the moment, that person might not have been able to do better.
 I’ll argue the same point from a different angle.

 Let’s consider that the actions in question are in the past.
 They’re not in the present, where we may make choices.
 They’re not in the future, where we may speculate a wide range of behaviors.
 These actions are in the past and caught like ants in amber by the irreversible flow of time.

 In the book Slaughterhouse-Five by Kurt Vonnegut, Jr., the protagonist, Billy Pilgrim, is taken to the planet Tralfamadore, whose inhabitants can wander through the fourth dimension as willfully as we can through the first three.

 “We know how the Universe ends—” said the guide, “and Earth has nothing to do with it, except that it gets wiped out, too.”